Medido1/Frontend-Mentor-Notifications-page/README.md

-# Frontend Mentor - Age calculator app solution
+# Frontend Mentor - Notifications page app solution

 This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.